WalidDa10/MERN-BLOG/README.md

 Initialize Express.js for the server and the frontend (npm install express).

-Create Cloudinary account for storing the images
+Create a Cloudinary account for storing the images
 ### Database
 Run MongoDB locally via Docker (recommended).
 Guide to installing Docker and running MongoDB locally in your device: https://www.youtube.com/watch?v=TsNUchjn-uI&t=285s